 Engineer John Aaron calmly instructed the astronauts, "Flight, try SCE to 'Aux'".
 Aaron's fellow mission control engineers were baffled.
-The flight director on the ground and communications astronaut in the spacecraft asked Aaron to repeat the instruction.
+The flight director on the ground and the communications astronaut in the spacecraft asked Aaron to repeat the instruction.

 "What the hell is that?" asked one of the astronauts in the crippled spacecraft still heading blindly into space at an ever-increasing speed.
 Only one astronaut even knew where the switch was.
 He reach over his shoulder to an obscure location on the instrument panel and flipped the SCE switch to the Auxiliary position.

 Instrumentation returned to normal.
 All communications resumed.
 Flight telemetry came back online.
 It was as if the incident never occurred.
 The flight went on to carry out its mission and return the astronauts safely home.

 How was Aaron able to save the day when everyone else was ready to fail the mission?

 A year before the flight, Aaron was performing tests at Kennedy Space Center when he noticed unusual telemetry readings.
 Of his own initiative, he traced this anomaly back to the obscure Signal Conditioning Equipment (SCE) system, and became one of the few flight controllers familiar with it.
 He found that normal readings could be restored by putting the SCE on its auxiliary setting, allowing it to run under low-voltage conditions.
 During the crisis, Aaron hypothesized that this setting would also return the Apollo 12 telemetry to normal and instructed the astronauts to try it.